thoughtpolice/liquidhaskell/NVTODO.md

   - [OK] MapFusion
   - [OK] ConcatMap
   - [OK] Monadic Laws for Lists
+  - [OK] Monoid
+  - [HERE] Functors
   - Associativity of Monadic Laws
+      - How do we allow FunctionAbstraction
+      - How do we prove f x = map g x <=> f = map . g
       - allow functions
+      - Question: How do I reconstruct functions?
+            Replace functions with variables in the Haskell level!
       - proove it by hand